 - Inform your doctor if your child has any heart complications, bleeding disorders, or epilepsy.

 - Sertraline is metabolized by the liver; thus, blood concentration may increase in the cases of liver disease.
 So, ensure the dose of the medication is adjusted by the doctor every week.

-- The FDA suggests screening for bipolar illness or manic disorder and taking the family history for suicides, depression, and bipolar disorder before administering Zoloft.
+- The FDA suggests screening for bipolar illness or manic disorder and taking the family history for suicides, mood disorders such as depression and bipolar disorderiXThe psychological condition that makes the person experience severe mood swings and behavioral changes and psychiatric disorders before administering Zoloft.
 Zoloft may cause manic or depressive episodes or suicidal tendencies.

 - At the start of treatment, Zoloft may slow down reactions and cause sleepiness.
 So, be cautious when the child is riding a bicycle or doing tasks that require alertness.

 - This medication should not be administered with drugs that reduce blood clotting as it increases the risk of bleeding.
 These drugs may include aspirin, warfarin, heparin, and non-steroidal anti-inflammatory drugs (NSAIDs such as diclofenac, ibuprofen).